k98kurz/mycelium-network-specification/draft-spec.md

 include sequence byte seqB, an agreement to make N measurements, and a request to make M measurements of its own.
 Node A will respond with incremented seqA, an agreement to make M meaurements, and its first measurement of latency.
-Node B will response with incremented seqB and its first measurement of latency.
+Node B will respond with incremented seqB and its first measurement of latency.
 Node A and node B continue exchanging incremented sequence bytes and latency measurements until either they have shared a number of measurements equal to the greater of N and M or until a transmission error causes the protocol to fail.
 In